But, as the US-based comedian who got his start in Australia told E! News, he's open to playing more than just jerks.

 The Malaysian-born, US and Singapore-raised star has been undeniably busy in 2019.
-After touring America with his hilarious stand-up show "Tone Issues", The Daily Show with Trevor Noah correspondent is returning to Australia for shows in Sydney, Melbourne and Canberra.
+After touring America with his hilarious stand-up show "Tone Issues", The Daily Show with Trevor Noah correspondent is heading to Singapore for one night only.

 E!
 News caught up with Chieng to talk touring, sequels and what he brings to a WhatsApp group chat.

 What's the first thing you always do when you're back in Australia?

 I fight off the jet lag and then I go hit my old stomping ground.
 Melbourne city is like my city so I have all my favourite spots.
 I've got my cafes, I've got my bars and the restaurants I used to go to.
 That's my number one thing.

 What topics do you touch on in your stand-up show this year?